pingcap/community/special-interest-groups/sig-dashboard/roles-and-organization-management.md

-# Dashboard SIG Roles and Organization Management
+# TiDB Dashboard SIG Roles and Organization Management

 ## Join and Promotion